LOADING ...

 Bắt đầu làm bài nào

-A sailor was walking, on a summer's day
+A sailor was walking, on a bright day

-A squire and his lady were making way
+A squire and his lady making their way

 "Tonight you I mean to stay"